Maldus512/FOOLCompiler/README.md

 - `-h`, `--help` : show this help menu

 - `-v`, `--version` : compiler version

+Once compiled a ".fool.asm" file will be produced.
+You can execute the result by running the assembly code interpreter `$ ./fool -f prog.fool.asm`
+The interpreter has similar flags.

+The test/ folder contains some fool program examples. run `$ make test`
+To compile and execute all of them.

 ### Cleaning the project
 `$ make clean`